Carnation

 WildlifeAttracts pollinators, cut flower gardens

-Environmental ValueCottage gardens, borders, containers
+Environmental ValueCottage gardens, borders, container planting

 Cultural Symbolism

-Symbolic MeaningLove, fascination, distinction, mother's love
+Symbolic MeaningLove, fascination, distinction, maternal love

 Historical BackgroundAncient symbol of love and devotion